 For your taxes this year, you would take $9,090 and multiply it by .29 (3.5 months/12 months) giving you a depreciation expense of $2,651 for the first year.

-Any other costs related to the property can be deducted, including:
+Any other costs related to the property can be used as an investment property tax deduction, including:

 - maintaining the property

 - any interest paid on the property's mortgage